phrobo/spiff/docs/usage.rst

    A much improved management interface is needed.
-There is very little high-level management functionality, and most administrative actions are handled via the builtin Django admin interface, unless otherwise noted.
+There is very little high-level management functionality, and most administrative actions are handled via the CLI or builtin Django admin interface, unless otherwise noted.

    Patches and questions are welcome.